 Bothwell Families

-These pages provide a glimpse into the life of the Bothwell Families during the 1800s.
+These pages offer a glimpse into the lives of the Bothwell families during the 1800s.

-Every effort has been made to ensure the accuracy of the information provided.
+Every effort has been made to ensure the accuracy of the information presented.

 William Henry Sealy (1861-1938)